sophiefeldmanbright/ScHARR-open-science-workshop/content/resources/7-literate_programming/literate-programming-exercises.md

 make its own graphs, tables, numbers, etc. The author can automatically update the report by re-knitting.

-You can manually render an R Markdown file with `rmarkdown::render()`.

 ## Creating a R Markdown document

 To create an R Markdown report, open a plain text file and save it with